fionanealon/python-exercises/README.md

 T## Answer to Exercise 1

-My name is Fiona, so the first and last letter of my name (F + A = 6 + 1) give the number 7.
+AMy name is Fiona, so the first and last letter of my name (F + A = 6 + 1) give the number 7.
 The 7th Fibonacci number is 13.
 ![A picture of forum](Forum.JPG)

 ## Python code used to run this program